thanhss/multiproj/README.md

 ## Under Xcode

 Start Xcode and load the multiproj project.
 Try to build and run.
 In my case, the project would compile but not launch.
-I needed to edit the scheme to make the HelloCpp program run, which I learned from [this post](http://stackoverflow.com/a/14308242/754381).
+I needed to do the following.

+- Select Product ...
+Scheme ...
+Edit Scheme.
+- Select the Info tab.
+- Set the Executable to HelloCpp.app.

+Also, you need to set the working directory to the Resource folder.
+Do the following.

+- Select Product ...
+Scheme ...
+Edit Scheme.
+- Select the Options tab.
+- Check the box to set a custom working directory.
+- Set the working directory to ``$(SRCROOT)/../Resources``.

 ## Project Creation Notes